-One of the critical questions confronting the airline industry in the 21st century is how to handle a growing problem of airport and air traffic congestion.
-Between 2000 and 2007 twenty percent of all U.S. commercial flights were delayed (arriving 15+ minutes late).
-The Federal Aviation Administration (FAA) estimates that commercial aviation delays cost airlines in excess of \$3 billion dollars per year (www.faa.gov), an amount that exceeds the \$2.4 billion of direct financial assistance to the airline industry provided by the federal government under the 2003 Emergency Wartime Supplemental Appropriations Act (GAO, 2004).
-Airport congestion in the future is likely to get worse due to an increase in demand due to the expansion of low-cost carriers, growth of regional jets, and more business aviation flights, while the supply of airport runway capacity will likely remain constant.
-Given that air traffic delays are likely to persist in the future, we seek to learn more about the causes of flight delays.
+One of the critical questions confronting the airline industry in the 21st century is how to handle a growing and costly problem of airport and air traffic congestion.1 Between 2000 and 2007 twenty percent of all U.S. commercial flights were delayed (arriving 15+ minutes late) with delays averaging nearly 30% during the first six months of 2007.
+Given that airport congestion in the future is likely to get worse due to an increase in demand due to the expansion of low-cost carriers, growth of regional jets,2 and more business aviation flights, while the supply of airport runway capacity will likely remain constant, it is important to find ways to address this problem.
+Airport runways and facilities suffer from the "tragedy of the commons" since runway capacity is a public good there is an incentive to over use this resource because the current weight-based landing (and take-off) fees do not reflect the market value assigned to this scarce resource.